 The shores are lined with manicured estates and ancient trees stretching from San Marco south on the eastern shore and Ortega south on the western shore.
 The Florida Yacht Club, Timuquana Country Club, Epping Forest, and Bolles School also grace the shores.
 If you are lucky, it is fun to be close enough to feel the vibration and to and watch the planes take off and land from the Naval Air Station (NAS) just north of Interstate 295 (the Buckman Bridge).

 Sunset Cruise on the St Johns River

-Turning around and heading north is the perfect time to stretch out on our comfortable bow trampolines as the colors of the sunset flood the sky.
-Sticking close to the eastern shore ensures an ideal view of the sinking sun.
+As we turn around and head north to ready ourselves for the sunset, it is the perfect time to stretch out on the comfortable bow trampolines as the colors of the sunset flood the sky.
 As the sun disappears below the horizon the sky fills with pinks, purples, and oranges of the after glow.
-By then you will be approaching downtown Jacksonville as the lights of the city create their own “light show”.
-One hour later you can be back at the dock as the last light of dusk fads from the sky.
+The sun disappears, but downtown Jacksonville lights of the city now create their own “light show”.
+You see the city lights as only one can from the water.
+One hour later you will be back at the dock as the last light of dusk fads from the sky.
 The perfect four hour excursion!

 Day Sails on the St Johns River

-If you have a full day, you can sail further south under the Buckman Bridge; perhaps stopping at Julington Creek for lunch at the New Orleans Café.
-Or, you could continue on south toward Green Cove Springs, passing Club Continental and Doctors Lake.
+If you have a full day, you can sail further south under the Buckman Bridge; perhaps stopping at Julington Creek for lunch at the Julington Creek Fish Camp.
+Or, you could continue south on a beautiful part of the river – wide and open – toward Green Cove Springs, passing Club Continental and Doctors Lake.

 A Sailing Vacation from Jacksonville